-- 2. See that the chain is taut and un-kinked at all times. - 3.
-Make no remarks to players nor express opinions concerning any ruling. - 4.
-Never move down markers, chains or change the number of the down unless so directed by the H. The H will check with the Referee. - 5.
-Remove themselves and all equipment outside the limit line for free kicks. - 6.
-Chains are to be laid down and only the down marker is used when there is a first down inside the 10-yard line. - 7.
-Remain neutral and follow instructions at all times. - 8.
-You are responsible for the conduct and performance of the assistants. - L I. Instruct auxiliary box operator concerning duties and use of line-to-gain indicator.
-Ensure that the auxiliary box is worked approximately six feet off the sideline.
-Auxiliary box operator is not to move until ball is ready for play on succeeding down. - L J. Be sure the game balls are available and instruct ball retrievers on game duties.
-Ball persons shall not enter the field unless requested by the officials. - ALL K. After completing pre-game duties, retire to benches.
-R, and H to H's side, U and L to press box side. - R, U L. Bring the captain(s) to the 50-yard line on the sideline at their team area four minutes before game time.
-Introduce yourself to captain(s) on your sideline. - H, L M. Responsible to have the team on your side of the field on the field prior to game time.
+- 1. See that the chain is taut and not kinked. - 2.
+Make no remarks to players, nor express opinions concerning any ruling. - 3.
+Never move down markers, chains or change the number of the down unless so directed by the H. - 4.
+Remove themselves and all equipment outside the limit line for free kicks. - 5.
+Chains are laid down and only the down marker is used when a first down is declared inside the 10-yard line. - 6.
+If threatened by a player(s) coming to the sideline, the crew should drop the yardage markers and retreat for their own safety and well-being. - B I. Be sure the game balls are available and instruct ball retrievers on game duties.
+H and L will participate in instructing ball retrievers on their side.
+Ball persons shall not enter the field unless requested by the officials. - ALL J. After completing pre-game duties, retire to benches.
+R, H and B opposite the press box; U and L to press box side. - R, U K. Bring the captain(s) to the 50- yard line on the sideline at their team area four minutes before game time. - L, B L. Responsible to have the team on your side of the field prior to game time.